If you don’t want to muck around with odious starters and knuckle-busting kneading, here’s something to try.

 17.5 ounces of bread flour

-1/4 tsp of powered yeast
+1/4 tsp of powdered yeast

 2 tsp of salt

-12 ounces of water
+12 ounces of filtered water

 Mix the dry ingredients thoroughly, the add the water and mix just until combined.
 This is going to look like a ropy mess, but that’s fine.
 Cover this with plastic wrap amd put in a warm place for 18-20 hours.
 It will double in size and get very sticky.
 Turn this out onto a slightly floured board, stretch it out two or three times and roll it into a ball.
 Line your mixing bowl with parchment paper, put the dough back in and let it rise another 3-4 hours.